vtlim/dihedral-scan/psf_from_charmm/README.md

 4. Edit the filenames for input PDB and output PSF/PDB.
 Then call the script (use your own charmm executable):
     * `/data11/home/limn1/charmm/c40b1_gnu/exec/gnu/charmm -i namdpsf-from-charmm.inp > psfgen.out`

+5. Important!
+Make sure the lone pair and its parent has a bond listed explicitly in PSF.
+Else add manually:
+    * increment NBOND count,
+    * add two extra bond indices (PSF starts at one).

 ## Contents
 ```